massma/ltf-github-website-courses/index.md

     file formats.
 For example, it can generate PDFs, websites, and presentations from Markdown text files.

-### Build tools (these might be OS-specific)
+### Tools to automate content generation; e.g. "build tools" (these might be OS-specific)

 1. GNU/Linux and Mac OSX

     -   [Gnu Make](https://www.gnu.org/software/make/) : simple tool
         that automatically detects changes in source materials and re-compiles dependencies.
-In our examples, this involves automatically "compiling" websites and presentations when there are changes to the Markdown files.
+In our examples, this involves automatically "compiling" websites and presentations using
+        Pandoc whenever there are changes to the Markdown files.

 2. Windows

-    -   **Any help from Windows users on what is used?** Could install make with Cygwin, but seems overly complicated.
+    -   **Any help from Windows users on what is used?** Could install `make` with Cygwin, but seems overly complicated.

 ### Alternatives